stripe/smokescreen/README.md

 | Report  | Allows all traffic for this service and warns if client accesses a remote host which is not in the list        |
 | Enforce | Only allows traffic to remote hosts provided in the list.
 Will warn and deny if remote host is not in the list |

+> :warning: **The ACL is only applied to hostnames *as they appear in the request*!** If you want to allow or deny traffic based on the destination IP address *after DNS resolution*, you should be using the config options instead (see the `IP Filtering` section above).

 A host can be specified with or without a globbing prefix.
 The host (without the globbing prefix) must be in Punycode to prevent ambiguity.

 | host                | valid   |
 | ------------------- | ------- |